Baffle Ball: Design and mechanics

 Baffle Ball's playfield is painted with vibrant colors to entice players.
 It includes instructions to the player on the bottom right as well as rules and scoring on the bottom left.
 The four metal cups in the center of the playfield each have a one-way tilting gate.
 The layout includes a baseball diamond in its iconography, but otherwise has no connection with baseball.
 Many games state "a game of skill for amusement only" in the middle of the playfield.
 The playfield is covered with a sheet of glass to prevent players tampering with the balls.

 Baffle Ball uses a simple coin mechanism which had been introduced in a pinball machine earlier the same year called Whiffle.
-While bagatelle-derived "marble games" had long existed previously, Baffle Ball was the first commercially successful game of its type, being affordable enough for store and tavern owners to quickly recoup the machine's cost.
+While bagatelle-derived "marble games" had long existed previously, Baffle Ball was the first commercially successful game of its type, being affordable enough for store and tavern owners to recoup the machine's US$17.50 cost in a few days.